reanahub/docs.reana.io/docs/advanced-usage/access-control/voms-proxy/index.md

 ```

 Thusly encoded passphrase will be expected as the `VOMSPROXY_PASS` environment
-variable's value.
+variable user secret.

-Finally, REANA needs to know also (iv) which VO you would like to use, such as
+Finally, REANA would also need to know (iv) which VO you would like to use,
-"atlas" or "cms".
+such as "atlas" or "cms".
 This should be specified in the environment variable
 `VONAME`.

-These four necessary secrets can be uploaded to REANA as follows:
+These four secrets necessary for server-side generation of VOMS proxy file can
+be uploaded to REANA as follows:

 ```console
 $ reana-client secrets-add --file userkey.pem \